Pet loss and bereavement counselling

 Bereavement counselling can help you prepare for pet loss, understand your feelings and reactions upon separation from your pet and help ease your emotional pain and support the grieving process.

-Within my own practice I also offer support and consultation to veterinary professionals and nursing staff, whom bear witness to pet loss and client grief through the course of their work, leaving them at risk for compassion fatigue and professional burnout.
+Within my own practice, I also offer support and consultation to veterinary professionals and nursing staff, who bear witness to pet loss and client grief through the course of their work, leaving them at risk for compassion fatigue and professional burnout.

-If you are suffering or know of someone who is, please get some support from any of the excellent pet loss and bereavement support available in the UK (PBSS 0800 096 6606), and/or find a counsellor in your area with the help of Counselling Directory or the BACP website.
+If you are suffering or know of someone who is, please get some support from any of the excellent pet loss and bereavement support available in the UK.
+You can contact the Pet Bereavement Support Service on 0800 096 6606, and/or find a counsellor in your area with the help of Counselling Directory.